Symmetries for the gKPZ equation via multi-indices: Introduction

-Most of the ideas of the proofs are coming from $ \cite{BGHZ} $ but due to the use of multi-indices, one can observe major simplifications.
-The most critical part is the upper bound and the proof of Proposition~\ref{upper_bound_dimension} will not give an easy answer for decorated trees which shows the need for more advanced algebra.
+Most of the ideas of the proofs are coming from \cite{BGHZ}, but due to the use of multi-indices, one can observe major simplifications.
+The most critical part is the upper bound and trying to prove Proposition~\ref{upper_bound_dimension} using decorated trees is likely intractable.
+This shows the need for more advanced algebra.